 Step 3: Foreign Direct Investment (FDI) Compliance

-- Determine if your business falls under the automatic route (no approval required) or the government approval route.
+- Check whether your business qualifies for the automatic route or needs government approval.

 - If approval is needed, apply via the Foreign Investment Facilitation Portal (FIFP).